-Columns 3 and 4 of the table show corresponding estimates for close to 4300 autocratic country-years.
-Here, the fit is generally worse (the adjusted R-squared drops considerably), and the results are more disappointing from the viewpoint of the theoretical predictions.
-Specifically, the hazard rate out of autocracy has a negative - not a positive - and marginally significant coefficient, contradicting the prediction that the probability of exit from autocracy has a positive effect on growth, if TFP is higher under democracy ($\alpha > 0$).
-The estimates are less precise and less robust than those under democracy.
+Columns 5 and 6 of the table show corresponding estimates for autocracies.
+Here, the fit is generally worse (the adjusted R-squared drops considerably), but the basic result from column 2 appears robust.
+Instead of a positive but smaller effect than under democracy, we find that the hazard rate out of autocracy has a negative, and marginally significant, coefficient.
+These estimates are less precise and less robust than those under democracy.
 Both components of democratic capital become insignificant (though still with a negative estimated coefficient) with a lower value of the parameter δ in our definition of democratic capital, or if we include interactions between year indicators and continent indicators.
-If anything, however, the risk of exit from autocracy appears to hurt growth, suggesting that the negative effect of political instability dominates the expected benefit of becoming a democracy.
-This negative effect of political instability under autocracy is consistent with similar findings by Przeworski et al (2000)
+If there is any suggested result, however, it is the risk of exit from autocracy appears to hurt growth.
+This may suggest that the negative effect of political instability dominates the expected benefit of becoming a democracy.
+A negative effect of political instability under autocracy is consistent with the findings by Przeworski et al (2000).